 Our marketing efforts are focused on growing demand for our solutions and establishing Descartes as a thought leader and innovator across the markets we serve.
 Marketing programs are delivered through integrated initiatives designed to reach our target customer and prospect groups.
-These programs include digital and online marketing, trade shows and user group events, partner-focused campaigns, proactive media relations, and direct corporate marketing efforts.
+These programs include digital and marketing, partner-focused campaigns, proactive media relations, and direct corporate marketing efforts.
+These efforts have also historically included trade shows and in-person user group events, but those activities have been suspended during the Pandemic.
+It is anticipated that some level of inperson events will return to our marketing programs following the Pandemic, but it is uncertain at this point to what extent.

-Fiscal 2020 Highlights
+Fiscal 2021 and 2022 Highlights

-On February 12, 2019, we acquired substantially all of the assets of the businesses run by the Management Systems Resources Inc. group of companies (collectively, "Visual Compliance"), a provider of software solutions and services to automate customs, trade and fiscal compliance processes including denied and restricted party screening processes and export licensing.
-The the purchase price for acquisition was approximately \$248.9 million, net of cash acquired, which was funded from a combination of drawing on Descartes' existing credit facility and issuing to the sellers 0.3 million Descartes common shares from treasury.
+On February 21, 2020, Descartes acquired all of the shares of Peoplevox Limited ("Peoplevox"), a UK-based provider of cloud-based ecommerce warehouse management solutions.
+The purchase price for the acquisition was approximately \$24.1 million, net of cash acquired, which was funded from a combination of cash on hand and drawing on our existing credit facility.

-On May 10, 2019, we acquired all the shares of Core Transport Technologies NZ Limited ("CORE"), an electronic transportation network that provides global air carriers and ground handlers with shipment scanning and tracking solutions.
-The purchase price for the acquisition was approximately \$21.8 million, net of cash acquired, which was funded from drawing on Descartes' existing credit facility.
-Additional contingent consideration of up to \$9.0 million in cash is payable if certain revenue performance targets are met by CORE in the two years following the acquisition.
+On June 10, 2020 Descartes acquired all of the shares of Cracking Logistics Limited ("Kontainers"), a UK-based provider of client-facing digital freight execution platforms.
+The purchase price for the acquisition was approximately \$5.2 million, net of cash acquired, which was funded from cash on hand.
+Additional contingent consideration of up to \$6.0 million in cash is payable if certain revenue performance targets are met by Kontainers in the two years following the acquisition.